How To Scale IT After Getting Series A Funding For Your Startup

 The technology decisions you make in the 60 days after a Series A close are harder to undo than they look at the time.
 A network built on consumer-grade equipment will need replacing at 60 people.
 An unmanaged device fleet will create a security incident at the worst possible moment.
 Compliance work deferred until an enterprise customer asks for it will cost you a deal.

 Every dollar of Series A capital spent on the wrong IT infrastructure costs you twice: once when you buy it, and again when you replace it 12 months later under pressure.
-The stack we have described above is what we have seen work consistently across hundreds of Bay Area startups over two decades, from early-stage companies to the ones that have since become well-known names.
+The Series A IT infrastructure stack we have described above is what we have seen work consistently across hundreds of Bay Area startups over two decades, from early-stage companies to the ones that have since become well-known names.

-If your startup needs help building or scaling its IT infrastructure, reach out to Jones IT.
+If your startup needs help building or scaling its Series A IT infrastructure, reach out to Jones IT.
 We can walk through your current setup, identify the gaps, and build a plan that fits your headcount and your runway.